-The symptom lists below have been culled and summarized from current diagnostic criteria most commonly used in the United States by mental health professionals.
-The lists are divided into three broad categories: adult, childhood, and personality disorders; some disorders may fall under more than one category.
+The symptom lists below have been summarized from current diagnostic criteria most commonly used in the United States by mental health professionals (the Diagnostic and Statistical Manual of Mental Disorders).
+We've divided the disorders into three broad categories below: adult, childhood, and personality disorders; some disorders may fall under more than one category.

 Childhood disorders, often labeled as developmental disorders or learning disorders, most often occur and are diagnosed when the child is of school-age.
 Although some adults may also relate to some of the symptoms of these disorders, typically the disorder's symptoms need to have first appeared at some point in the person's childhood.